 That's it.
 You can add as much information to the inbox as you need, using it as a kind of holding area for stuff you haven't yet gotten around to fully adding to your library of projects.
-For extra-speedy brain-dumping action, try the quick entry window.
+For extra-speedy brain-dumping action, try the quick entry window (see page 29).